-A documentary film about your work, Dialogue Earth, was released in June of this year.
+MP: A documentary film about your work, Dialogue Earth, was released in June 2020.
 Can you share your experience with making this film?

 I work with the Earth, caring for the protection of the Earth and this film communicates how we need to work together to preserve our Earth.
 In this film, I painted an exclamation mark that is 7 meters long rectangle and 190 cm diameter circle.
 I used colors from all the continents I had visited.
 These colors are symbolic for the dialogue to express the diversity of the continents, the countries, their history and their people.
 A deep communion of forms and colors that create a nonverbal peace and harmony to reflect the beauty of the Earth and how we must work together to protect that.